umbraco/UmbracoDocs/13/umbraco-cms/tutorials/multilanguage-setup.md

 ### Translating Multi-Value Property Editors

-When building a multilingual website in Umbraco, you can use property editors like Dropdown, Checkbox List, and Radiobutton List to offer content in multiple languages.
-By leveraging dictionary items, you can ensure that these property editors display the appropriate translated values based on the site's current language.
+Property editors such as Dropdown, Checkbox List, and Radiobutton List enable you to specify a set of prevalues for selection within the Content section.
+By using dictionary items, you can ensure that these prevalues are appropriately translated according to the current language of the site.

-To use Property Editors with Dictionary Items:
+To use property editors with dictionary items:

-1. Create a corresponding Dictionary item with the same name for each prevalue in your property editor.
+1. Create a corresponding dictionary item with the same name for each prevalue in your property editor.
 For example:
     | Key         | English Value | French Value |
     |-------------|---------------|--------------|
     | Electronics | Electronics   | Électronique |